breandan/kotlingrad/README.md

 }
 ```

 Kotlin's [smart casting](https://kotlinlang.org/docs/reference/typecasts.html#smart-casts) is an example of [flow-sensitive type analysis](https://en.wikipedia.org/wiki/Flow-sensitive_typing) where the abstract type `Fun` can be treated as `Sum` after performing an `is Sum` check.
-Without smart casting, we would need to write `(this as Sum).left` to access the member, `left`, creating a potential `ClassCastException` if the cast were mistaken.
+Without smart casting, we would need to write `(this as Sum).left` to access the member, `left`, causing a potential `ClassCastException` if the cast were mistaken.

 #### Multiple Dispatch